 When I asked for suggestions about note-taking apps back in May I wasn’t fully convinced I’d be able to stick with it, but nearly 6 months later it has probably been the thing I’ve been most consistent about.
 Anyways, here’s a rather short list of Git things off the ‘TIL’ list in my Logseq graph.
+I’ll keep adding new things to the top as they come up.

 git add